themirrazz/ajc-everywhere/README.md

 ### How good is the performance?
 The performance is pretty good, even on low-end devices like Raspberry Pis.
 It performs just as well as the native Windows version, and almost always outperforms WINE.

-### If this is "native", why is it written in Electron?
+### If this is ".
+Whilenative", why is it written in Electron?
 AJ Classic is written in a combination of Electron and Flash (but mostly Flash).
 By "native", we mean that we're using the native versions of Electron and Flash instead of running the Windows versions through a comaptibility layer like WINE.

 ### What does "semi-official" mean?